Qi-Zhan/ps3/README.md

 └── ps3 (our tool)
 ```

-At current time, we provide `openssl`, `libxml2`, `tcpdump` and `FFmpeg` binaries.
-If you want to other bianries, you can compile the binaies by optimization, compiler, and version followed `dataset/test.jsonl` and our paper.
+We provide `openssl`, `libxml2`, `tcpdump` and `FFmpeg` binaries used in our paper.
+If you want to test other bianries, you can compile the binaies by optimization, compiler, and version followed `dataset/test.jsonl`.

 > For a quick start you can only download `libxml2`, `tcpdump`, `openssl` since `FFmpeg` is too large to upload and download.
 The running process is the same.